Actindo-AG/Documentation/PIM/API/07_SetUpPostman.md

 # Set up Postman for the Actindo Core1 OpenAPI

-[comment]: <> (Andreas: Diese Datei ist auch unter Overview.
+[comment]: <> (Fachreviewer: Diese Datei ist auch unter Overview.
 Ich muss noch klären, ob/wo es hingehört.
 Du brauchst es also nicht doppelt zu lesen.)

 To send requests to the *Actindo Core1 Platform* API endpoints, you can use an external API tool, such as Postman.
 For detailed information on download, configuration, and basic functions, see the [Postman](https://www.postman.com/ "[https://www.postman.com/]") website.